 Palbociclib (Ibrance): New presentation

-Pfizer are changing their palbociclib capsules to tablets from October 2021.
+Pfizer changed their palbociclib capsules to tablets in October 2021.

 The tablets work the same as the capsules

 - available dosage strengths (125 mg, 100 mg and 75 mg)